-This section describes the requirements and recommendations for wiring the CSW2012-X inverter.
-Before wiring the inverter, carefully read all instructions.
+This section describes the requirements and recommendations for wiring the CMW3012H inverter.
+Read all instructions before wiring the inverter.

 The NEC (National Electric Code, ANSI/NFPA 70) for the United States and the CEC (Canadian Electrical Code) for Canada provide the standards for safely wiring residential and commercial installations.
 The NEC/CEC lists the standards for wire sizes, overcurrent protection, and installation methods and requirements.